of Existing Home Sales

 Inventory is commonly formulated by dividing the number of homes currently for sale by the number of homes that sold the previous month.
 It tells us the current pace of home sales by calculating how many months it would take to sell off all the inventory available today, if no new homes hit the market.
 It has been said that a balanced market will have 4 to 6 months of inventory.
 Inventory below that indicates what’s known as a “seller’s market”, and inventory above that range indicates a “buyer’s market”.

-The amount of unsold inventory in July of 2021 decreased year over year in California by 9.5% equating to only 1.9 months of inventory.
+The amount of unsold inventory in July of 2022 increased year over year in California by 68.4% equating to only 3.2 months of inventory.

 The median time on market can help you understand how quickly homes are going under contract, meaning, how quickly a buyer and seller negotiate all of the terms of their sale and officially sign a purchase agreement.
 Then, typically, the seller or listing agent will change the status of a home from Active to Under Contract or Pending.
 This is when the purchase process begins, however, typically there are many hoops to jump through before actually closing the sale.

-For July 2021, the median time it took to sell a home in California was down 52.9% year over year to only 8 days on market.
+For July 2022, the median time it took to sell a home in California was up 75.0% year over year to only 14 days on market.

 Price per square foot is a useful piece of data, but keep in mind that this data can vary widely depending on many factors.
 This information is most useful when you are comparing comparable homes in an area, or when you are looking at how a defined real estate market has changed over time.